ABOUT THIS STORY

 “Sure.
 Can you arrange for no surgery on Friday?”

 “I told you that when you were thirteen,” Bat said with a laugh.

-“Harriet is not involved.
+“This thing does not involve Harriet.
 No way.
 Besides, we do not keep secrets from each other.
 She even talks in her sleep.”

 “Recipes and such.”

 Bat looked at Jake for a moment.
 Jake shook his head and said, “No, no. Completely impossible!
-Look, every year they have fundraisers for blind children and they give away Corbans jackets.
+Look, every year Corbans has fundraisers for blind children, and they give away jackets.
 That’s got to be it.”

 “Look, just don’t say anything.
-In fact, let’s stop talking about it.
-OK?”
+In fact, let’s stop talking about it.”

 “You’re probably right.
 I am sure it is all just a coincidence.
-Someone probably found that jacket on the street or something.”
+Someone probably found that jacket on the street or something,” Bat concluded.

 “Here is the deal.
-Make the call and I will meet you on Friday at 11:00 a.m. at the FBI office in Duluth.
+Make the call and request a meeting on Friday at 11:00 a.m. at the FBI office in Duluth.
 If that time does not work for them, let me know.”

-“Now that that’s settled -- you never did finish telling me what your kids were up to.”
+“Now that that’s settled … you never finished telling me what your kids were up to.”